A variable set is a group of one or more variables. This article describes how:

 - A variable set's value attributes also determine how it is analyzed

 Consider a survey question like How old are you?
 This is stored in a data file as a single column of data, commonly referred to as a variable.
 Below, you can see the age data for 10 people.
 How old are you? has been stored with a variable name of d1.

 However, sometimes data can only be represented by multiple columns of data.
 For example, the data from the question Which of these brands are you familiar with?
-Coca-Cola, Diet Coke, Coke Zero, Pepsi, Diet Pepsi, and Pepsi? may be stored in a data file containing six columns, as shown below (Q1b_1 is the name of the variable showing data for Coca-Cola, Q1b_2 for Diet Pepsi, etc.).
+Coca-Cola, Diet Coke, Coke Zero, Pepsi, Diet Pepsi, and Pepsi Max? may be stored in a data file containing six columns, as shown below (Q1b_1 is the name of the variable showing data for Coca-Cola, Q1b_2 for Diet Coke, etc.).

 A group of variables that need to be analyzed together is known as a variable set.